 Meanwhile, Susan knows something is wrong when Royce doesn’t show up as scheduled, so she contacts the local authorites.
 Since it’s already night when she reports Royce missing, the police officer in charge, named Captain Walker (played by John Tench), tells Susan and the kids that the rescue operation can’t begin until the morning.
 Everyone in the family is naturally upset and panic-stricken.

 When Susan finds out that Max and Erin have gone missing, she immediately knows that they’ve gone in the woods to look for their father.
-And then, Susan wants to go look for them in the woods too.
+Susan wants to go in the woods too, so she can look for Max, Erin and Royce.
 But then, Captain Walker says the most sensible thing that anyone says in this asinine movie: “Mrs. Wade, I already have three members of your family lost in the wildnerness.
 I don’t need a fourth.”